jordan-brough/spree_encrypted_credit_card/README.md

 This allows the encrypted data to be passed through to Braintree as is and not be mangled by Spree.

 Braintree than returns the decrypted values.
-This Gem also decorates the Braintree gateway provided by Spree Gateway to set both the decrypted CC number and decrypted epxiry date.
+This Gem also provides an EncryptedBraintreeGateway which you must pick in Spree Admin during payment method setup.
+This object extends BraintreeGateway but properly sets all of the decrypted values.

 This was the cleanest way (that I know of) for dealing with sub-class changes to parent Active Record validations and functionality, and was preferred over extensive meta programming into the Spree::CreditCard validation chains and CRUD methods to make it work the way we wanted.